jairomartinez1994/Team-Generator-homework-assignment/README.md

 # Team-Generator-homework-assignment

 I have unfortunaley  have hit a snag trying to run my app.js file.
-I will try to fix it as soon as possible with the help from the instructors.
+I will try to fix it asap with the help from the instructors.

 ![Annotation 2020-05-09 214434](https://user-images.githubusercontent.com/61437470/81489102-c5f53d80-923f-11ea-8690-1a3a136e2d04.png)

 I have ran npm test and it had passed.